dwolopes/Restaurant-Reviews/README.md

 ### Installing

-In order to run the webapp locally, consider install:
+In order to run the webapp locally, consider to install:

     Python 3